Daryl Powell

+Powell's first move into coaching was with Keighley Cougars as a player-coach.
+After retiring, he became head coach of the Leeds Rhinos in 2001, and later became their director of rugby.
+He coached the Ireland national rugby league team as well as rugby union side Leeds Tykes, before a return to domestic rugby league in 2008 with Featherstone Rovers in the Championship who he led to three consecutive first-placed finishes.
+In 2013, he was appointed head coach of the Castleford Tigers in the Super League where, across nine seasons, he won the League Leaders' Shield and reached three major finals.
+He coached the Warrington Wolves for two seasons before taking charge of Wakefield Trinity ahead of the 2024 campaign.

 Background

 Powell was born in Ackworth, Wakefield, West Riding of Yorkshire, England.

 Playing career

 Powell was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
 His Testimonial match at Sheffield Eagles took place in 1994.
 He played for England in the 1995 Rugby League World Cup.

 Leeds Rhinos

 Powell played for Leeds at stand-off half in their 1998 Super League Grand Final loss to Wigan.
 He was a member of the Rhinos' 1999 Challenge Cup winning team.
 He played stand-off in the final as the Rhinos beat London Broncos 52–16 to claim their first silverware since 1978.

 Coaching career

 Keighley Cougars

 Powell's first coaching appointment was as player/coach at Keighley where he was appointed at the end of the 1996 season.
 He was in charge for 24 games before his transfer to Leeds at the end of June 1997 although his tenure as coach at Keighley continued until July 1997.
 Under his leadership Keighley won 14, lost 9 and drew 1 game.